nina-prog/richters-predictor-modeling-earthquake-damage/README.md

  ┃ ┗ 📂processed             <-- Contains the processed data build during development.
  ┣ 📂models                  <-- Saved models during Development.
  ┣ 📂notebooks               <-- Jupyter Notebooks used in development.
- ┃ ┗ 📂weekXX                <-- Contains the weekly subtasks.
+ ┃ ┗ 📂weekXX                <-- Contains the notebooks for weekly subtasks and experimenting.
- ┣ 📂src                     <-- The customized project packages containing all utility functions and source codes.
+ ┣ 📂src                     <-- Source code.
  ┣ 📜.gitignore
  ┣ 📜README.md               <-- The top-level README for developers using this project.
  ┗ 📜requirements.txt        <-- The requirenments file for reproducing the environment, e.g. generated with